capslol/capslol/README.md

 ## About Me

-- 🔭 **Currently working on**: Transitioning into backend development and learning Go.
+- 🔭 **Currently working on**: Transitioning into backend development.
-- 🌱 **Learning**: Go and exploring Blockchain and Web3 technologies.
+- 🌱 **Learning**: and exploring Blockchain and Web3 technologies.
 - 👯 **Looking for**: Opportunities and collaboration in Backend Development, Blockchain, and Web3.
 - 🤔 **Ask me about**: React, TypeScript and Blockchain.
 - 💬 **Connect with me**: [LinkedIn]([your-linkedin-profile](https://www.linkedin.com/in/maksim-balov-a5809124b/)) | [Habr](https://career.habr.com/sobored)